IBM/BluePic/README.md

 Alternatively, you can manually configure code signing of the app by using a wildcard App ID to run the app on your device.
 If already created, simply select it in the provisioning profile dropdown in the `Signing (Debug)` section.
 If not created, you can create one through the Apple Developer Portal.
 This [link](https://developer.apple.com/library/content/qa/qa1713/_index.html) should be helpful in providing more info about wildcard App IDs.

 ## Running the Kitura-based server locally
 You can build the BluePic-Server by going to the `BluePic-Server` directory of the cloned repository and running `swift build`.
 To start the Kitura-based server for the BluePic app on your local system, go to the `BluePic-Server` directory of the cloned repository and run `.build/debug/BluePicServer`.
-You should also update the `bluemix.plist` file in the Xcode project in order to have the iOS app connect to this local server.
+You should also update the `cloud.plist` file in the Xcode project in order to have the iOS app connect to this local server.
 See the [Update configuration for iOS app](#7-update-configuration-for-ios-app) section for details.

 ## Using BluePic
 BluePic was designed with a lot of useful features.
 To see further information and details on how to use the iOS app, check out our walkthrough on [Using BluePic](Docs/Usage.md) page.